-The commissioner's investment in a pooled property fund is subject to the risk of falling commercial property prices.
+The commissioner's investment in a pooled property fund is subject to the risk of falling commercial property prices and his investment in pooled equity funds are subject to the risk of falling share prices.
 This risk is limited by the Commissioner's investment strategy.
-A fall in commercial property prices would result in a charge to the Other Comprehensive Income and Expenditure - this would have no impact on the General Fund until the investment was sold.
+A fall in commercial property or share prices would result in a charge to the surplus or deficit on the Provision of Services which is then transferred to the Financial Instrument Adjustment Account - this would have no impact on the General Fund until the investment was sold.

 Foreign Exchange Risk.
 The Commissioner has one significant financial asset denominated in a foreign currency (i.e. Euro), which it holds in a designated Euro currency bank account.
-Whilst the account balance is included in the Balance Sheet under cash and cash equivalents at the spot exchange rate pertaining on 31 March 2018, this is for accounting and reporting purposes only.
+Whilst the account balance is included in the Balance Sheet under cash and cash equivalents at the spot exchange rate pertaining on 31 March 2019, this is for accounting and reporting purposes only.
 The Euro account is held so that the Commissioner can account for the use of the EU grant it relates to and the donor bears the risk of any losses or benefits from any gains arising from movements in exchange rates.
 The Commissioner therefore has no exposure to loss arising as a result of adverse movements in exchange rates.